wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.7 =
+The plugin now has the abiliy to display feeds from different Facebook pages.
+Also, a German translation of the plugin has been provided.

 = 1.6 =
 Facebook removed the likes count from the feed.
 This update uses a different